Network computing pioneer and former Novell chief executive Ray Noorda has died, aged 82.

 Noorda retired from Novell in 1995, setting up investment firm the Canopy Group to back start-up companies.

-Under Noorda's leadership, Novell grew from a business of 17 staff to more than 12,000 as its Netware networking software spread across the world.
+Under Noorda’s leadership, Novell grew from 17 staff to more than 12,000 and launched its Netware networking software on the world.

-Noorda's early life was very different, growing up the son of Dutch immigrants during the Depression.
-He began his working life picking cherries and herding sheep in Utah, before earning an engineering degree at the University of Utah and becoming an electrical engineer with General Electric.
+Noorda’s early life was very different, growing up the son of Dutch immigrants during the depression.
+He began his working life picking cherries and herding sheep in Utah, before securing an engineering degree at the University of Utah and becoming an electrical engineer with General Electric.